Free Global Ukrainian Education Program: Designs for Hope

 The Designs for Hope project aligns with the United Nations’ Sustainable Development Goal 4: ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.

-For Ukrainian Children and Their Classmates Around the World
+Supporting Ukrainian Children and their Classmates

 Many countries have provided shelter to Ukrainian families fleeing the war.
 Schools, libraries and community groups that are working with Ukrainian elementary/primary-aged students can get free access to this program.